MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 # Blockchain application for Requirement Traceability

 ## Setup the application
 1. Prerequisites: conda and python should be installed.
-Conda version 23.11.2 and up, Python version 3.11.2 and up.
+Conda version 23.11.2 and up, Python version 3.11.2 and up, should work.

 3. Create and activate the virtual conda environment:
   - Windows (open anaconda prompt terminal)